-In the case of Erlang, we wouldn't even try.
-In the case of Scala, F#, or Clojure, we might at some point work with them to try to bring the best parts of Hypothesis to their existing implementation, but we don't consider them a priority - they're well served by what they have right now, and there are many languages that are not.
+In the case of Erlang, I wouldn't even try.
+In the case of Scala, F#, or Clojure, I might at some point work with them to try to bring the best parts of Hypothesis to their existing implementation, but I don't consider them a priority - they're well served by what they have right now, and there are many languages that are not.

 For the rest though?
-We're glad they exist!
-We care about testing about about high quality software, and they're doing their part to make it possible.
+I'm glad they exist!
+I care about testing about about high quality software, and they're doing their part to make it possible.

-But we feel they're being badly served by their underlying model, and that they feel quite unnatural to use in the context of a more conventional test setting.
-We think Hypothesis is the way forward, and we'll be doing our best to make it possible for everyone to use it in their language of choice.
+But I feel they're being badly served by their underlying model, and that they feel quite unnatural to use in the context of a more conventional test setting.
+I think Hypothesis is the way forward, and I'll be doing my best to make it possible for everyone to use it in their language of choice.